Center for Structural Heart Disease

 - Comprehensive heart valve disease management, including disease prevention, rehabilitation and advanced therapies

 - An Enhanced Recovery After Surgery (ERAS) Program

 - Seamless transitions between clinics and caregivers and improved access to care

 - A streamlined workup process for diagnosis and treatment planning

-- Access to the latest technologies and treatment techniques, including transcatheter aortic valve implantation
+- Access to the latest technologies and treatment techniques, including transcatheter aortic valve replacement and mitral valve repair

 - Dedicated patient navigators

 - Standardized patient education tools and techniques

 - Enhanced clinical partnerships with referring physicians

 Schedule an Appointment